AndrewCzh/SDE-project/README.md

    - test if the game runs correctly (done)
    - collects money if finished (done)
    - verify if ingredients and the cooking tool are correct and then customer will pay (wait for check tool)
-   - check if player gain enough money
+   - check if player gain enough money (done)
    - start making multiplayer mode (plans for future)

 ## Database